emmy3000/alx-interview/0x07-rotate_2d_matrix/README.md

 **Description:**

-Rotate a given n x n 2D matrix 90 degrees clockwise in-place.
+- Rotate a given n x n 2D matrix 90 degrees clockwise in-place.

 **Parameters:**

-`matrix` (list of lists): Input matrix to be rotated.
+- `matrix` (list of lists): The input matrix to be rotated.

 **Algorithm:**

 The implementation follows a two-step process:

-- Transpose the matrix (swap rows with columns).
+1. **Transpose the Matrix (Swap Rows with Columns):**
+- Iterate through each element, swapping elements across the main diagonal.

+2. **Reverse Each Row:**
-- Reverse each row to obtain the final rotated matrix.
+- Iterate through each row, reversing the elements to obtain the final rotated matrix.

 ### Test Module (`main_0.py`):

-Testing is performed in the `main_0.py` script.
-This module imports the `rotate_2d_matrix` function and applies it to a sample matrix.
+Testing is performed in the `main_0.py` script, which imports the `rotate_2d_matrix` function and applies it to a sample matrix.
 The expected output is then printed for verification.

-The main module definiton:
 ```python
 #!/usr/bin/python3
 """